Is There A Fixed Formula For The Division Of Debts In A Divorce?

 The court will begin with the presumption that the debt should be equally divided.
 However, in making a final property division and support award, the court has the discretion to award one party more debt than the other in order to compensate for that party receiving a greater amount of the personal property or a reduction in the amount of alimony that must be paid.

 For more information on Division Of Debt In Divorce, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.